 Continue to Jerash, an ancient Roman city known as 'the Pompeii of the East'; it is one of the best-preserved Roman towns outside Italy.
-Here you will learn about the city's history and explore its many archaeological remains before sitting down to watch a favoured Roman pastime: chariot racing!
+Learn about the city's history and explore its many archaeological remains.

-Take a short drive on to the town of Ajloun, where we visit the fortress of Qa'lat Al Rabad, overlooking the Jordan Valley.
+Take a short drive on to the town of Ajloun, a small town overlooked by the Saracen fortress of Qa'lat Al Rabad in the Jordan Valley.
+Stop by the Biscuit House, a community project providing employment to local women, and try your hand at one of the heritage crafts preserved here.
 After, head back to Amman and relax before dinner.